 The Riga tram network forms part of the urban transportation system in Riga, the capital and largest city of Latvia.
 It is operated by the Rīgas Satiksme.

-Are you planning to visit the capital of Latvia?
-Here are some pictures of the trams and streets of Riga taken by me.
+Planning to travel to the capital of Latvia soon?
+Here are some pictures of Riga trams and streets from my walks through the city.

 - In pictures: The trams and streets of Seville